 A member shall not engage in scouting activities or discuss officiating assignments with coaches.

-A member shall not violate any State Association rules, regulations, or guidelines.
+A member shall not violate any TASO rules, regulations, or guidelines.

-Any complaint concerning the violation of this Code of Ethics shall be presented to any member of the Board of Directors or to the Chairman of the Standing Ethics Committee.
+Any complaint concerning the violation of this Code of Ethics shall be presented to any member of the Board or to the Chairman of the Ethics Committee.

-Any official, who is representing the Austin Chapter, will not discuss any non-UIL volleyball related matters before, during or after any match or tournament to which they have been assigned with any players, parents or coaches involved in the match or tournament.
+Any official, who is representing ACV, will not discuss any non-UIL volleyball related matters before, during or after any match or tournament to which they have been assigned with any players, parents or coaches involved in the match or tournament.

 Officials should neither avoid nor seek out coaches and school authorities after the match.
 They should transact the necessary match business and move out of the match vicinity with no unnecessary delay.